-I was contacted a while back by Larry Dignan with Online College Courses.
-He thought this article from their site would be helpful to the Tumblemoose readership.
+I was contacted a while back by Larry Dignan.
+He thought this article would be helpful to the Tumblemoose readership.
 I heartily agree.
 Thanks much, Larry.

 Literary genius — or at least competence — never blossoms in a vacuum.
 As much as many creative types like to pose as a mysterious lone wolves skulking through the fringes of society without ever becoming a cog in the machine, man, even their works have been shaped by their external experiences up to that point.
 Even a whole rejection of society still involves relation to it, albeit one defined by absence than presence.
 So despite what that “free spirit” in composition class claims, reaching out to fellow writers can still prove beneficial to those hoping to pursue the art as either a career or a hobby.
 Soaking up advice through any reads available opens up new worlds and ideas and can help mold a work from just OK to just plain awesome.
 Generally from a technical standpoint, anyways.